 There are times when having two air purifiers to compare seems like a demanding task to do.
 Yet, this is not the case.
-Not because they’re not challenging enough, but because the Blueair 411 and Levoit LV-H128 air purifier versions are pretty simple and minimalistic.
+Not because they’re not challenging enough but because the Blueair 411 and Levoit LV-H128 air purifiers are pretty simple and minimalistic.
 That means the differences are trivial.

 Table of Contents

 Although it doesn’t seem that way at first glance, Blueair 411 and Levoit LV-H128 have the same room coverage, which is 161 sq. ft.
 That was actually the first thing that caught my attention, given the obvious difference in size.
 The next thing that got me even more interested is the production quality for each one of these devices.
 No wonder users like them.

 If you like your appliances blended into your modern home interior, then Levoit’s plain white color will deliver.
 But if you prefer bringing changes to your everyday life, even with just a pop of color, then move on to Blueair 411.
 With this air purifier, you will be able to change the color of its pre-filters with a pull-on/off technique.
 A few colors are available, so you can pretty much adapt them to any interior style.